So you just got a new Instant Pot. Congratulations!

 Your Instant Pot is now all clean and fully assembled.
 Time for a test drive.

 What’s Up With All Those Knobs and Buttons?

 I know, there are so many.
 Good news!
 You can ignore most of them.
 I use my Instant Pot nearly every day, and I’ve never touched the Rice, Porridge, or Soup buttons.
 I do, however, make rice, porridge and soup in my IP all the time, just by programming it manually—which you need to know in any case.

 For now, we’re focusing on the buttons you need for most pressure cooking recipes.
 If it helps, just get masking tape and cover up those other buttons so that you only focus on the buttons needed for our test drive: Cancel, Start, Pressure Cook, and the knob or +/- buttons used to adjust the heat setting and time.

 The first time you use your Instant Pot, make water—not food.
 This way, you can familiarize yourself with simply operating it—no anxiety over ruining dinner.
 I’ve been pressure cooking for over a decade, and I still do the water test every time I try out a new cooker.

-Check the steam release valve to see it’s in “Sealing” position.
-If the valve is in “Venting” position, the cooker won’t come to pressure.
+It should be in the “Sealing” position.
+A lot of models are set to seal automatically, but if the valve is in “Venting” position, the cooker won’t come to pressure.